-Queen Elizabeth Outfits: Why Queen Elizabeth Wears Neon Outfits All the Time | Reader's Digest
+The Real Reason Queen Elizabeth II Wears Neon Outfits All the Time

 Turns out, the Queen’s famous remark “I have to be seen to be believed” might have been more literal than we initially thought.

 While her preference for vivid hues isn’t just a fashion statement, neither is her purse.
-Learn more about the real reason Queen Elizabeth carries a purse all the time.
+This is the real reason Queen Elizabeth carries a purse all the time.